gridap/GridapDistributed.jl/README.md

 ## Documentation

 `GridapDistributed.jl` and `Gridap.jl` share almost the same high-level API.
 We refer to the documentation of `Gridap.jl` for more details about the API.
 In the example below, we show the minor differences among the APIs of `Gridap.jl` and `GridapDistributed.jl`.
-We refer to the `test/` folder for additional `GridapDistributed.jl` examples.
+We also refer to the following [tutorial](https://gridap.github.io/Tutorials/dev/pages/t016_poisson_distributed/) for additional examples and rationale.

 `GridapDistributed.jl` driver programs can be either run in sequential execution mode (very useful for developing/debugging parallel programs, see `test/sequential/` folder for examples) or in message-passing (MPI) execution mode (when you want to deploy the code in the actual parallel computer and perform a fast simulation, see `test/mpi/` folder for examples).